 - Make the most of free walking tours

 I love having a look at the available free walking tours in the cities that I will be visiting.
-I have found these very informative and great to get your bearings in a new city.
+I have found these very informative and great to get your bearings in a new city and you tip an amount that you want.
 Some of these tours are themed and will take you perhaps to suburbs or districts of a city that you would not have otherwise gone to- more things to see!.
 These are typically long so bring a good pair of walking shoes, water and snacks.

 - Use shared transport options